-SECTION 28.
-TRANSFER OF STATE AGENCY INFORMATION TECHNOLOGY

-EMPLOYEE POSITIONS - CONSOLIDATION OF INFORMATION TECHNOLOGY

-3 FUNCTIONS.
-On November 1, 2003, the following number of authorized full-time equivalent and print server administration, data base administration, storage, and application server and technology department, except as otherwise provided under this section or unless exempted by
+"SECTION 28.
+TRANSFER OF STATE AGENCY INFORMATION TECHNOLOGY EMPLOYEE POSITIONS - CONSOLIDATION OF INFORMATION TECHNOLOGY FUNCTIONS.
+On November 1, 2003, the following number of authorized full-time equivalent employee positions relating to information technology services, including electronic mail, file and print server administration, data base administration, storage, and application server and hosting services must be reduced and transferred from the named agencies to the information technology department, except as otherwise provided under this section or unless exempted by the chief information officer pursuant to section 24 of this Act: